A quick walkthrough of how to back up your addons manually and with the Singularity addon manager

 - Paste them onto a hard drive, cloud drive, or another location

-The second way you can backup your addons and settings is with an addon manager.
-While several managers can handle backups (including Cursebreaker and Ajour), my favorite is newcomer Singularity.
+The second way you can backup your addons and settings is with Ajour.

-To get started with Singularity, you need to download and install the application from their website.
+Like WowUp, Ajour is an open-source addon manager.
+This means that community members create it.
+You can use it to install, update, and backup addons.
+To get started with Ajour, you need to download and install the application from their website.

-Using Singularity is comparable to other addon managers.
-You can see your addons under the “Installed Addons” tab or find and install new ones under “Browse Addons.”
+Using Ajour is comparable to other addon managers.
+You can see your addons under the “My Addons” tab or find and install new ones under “Catalog.”

-To begin backing up your addons, you can click on the backups button on the right side of the window.
+To begin backing up your addons, you need to click on the “Settings” option in the top-right.
+Then scroll down until you see the section for backup.

 There we go, two different ways to backup your WoW addons and settings.